yunemse48/TrieNode/README.md

 - Scalable and optimised for high-performance scenarios.

 ## Usage
-Modify the `Trie.js` file as requested, and run the script via `node ./Trie.js`.
+- Modify the `Trie.js` file as requested, and run the script via `node ./Trie.js`.
+- You'll see lots of `console.log()`s for better observing during runtime.
+You can remove them optionally.

-This project served as a learning tool for me, but it's open ended and flexible.
+- This project served as a learning tool for me, but it's open ended and flexible.
 It can be improved for further purposes.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.